Annikizzle/liri-node-app/README.md

+<h1>Liri -
-<h1>Liri - the  Language Interpretation and Recognition Interface.
-LIRI is a command line node app that takes in parameters and gives you back data.</h1>
+  <h3>the  Language Interpretation and Recognition Interface.
+LIRI is a command line node app that takes in parameters and gives you back data.</h3>

 <h2>Commands:</h2>